conda-forge/blog/posts/2021-11-03-tensorflow-gpu.rst

 .. code-block:: bash

-    CONDA_CUDA_OVERRIDE="11.2" conda install tensorflow -c conda-forge
+    CONDA_CUDA_OVERRIDE="11.2" conda install tensorflow cudatoolkit>=11.2 -c conda-forge
     # OR
-    CONDA_CUDA_OVERRIDE="11.2" mamba install tensorflow -c conda-forge
+    CONDA_CUDA_OVERRIDE="11.2" mamba install tensorflow cudatoolkit>=11.2 -c conda-forge

 Note that you should select the cudatoolkit version most appropraite for your GPU; currently, we have "10.2", "11.0", "11.1", and "11.2" builds available where the the "11.2" builds are compatible with all cudatoolkits>=11.2.
-If you want the slimmer "cpu-only" package, then you can install ``tensorflow-cpu`` directly.
+You could also force a specific version of ``cudatoolkit`` by specifying it like above.
+Moreover, you could ensure you get a sepcific build of tensorflow by appending the package name like ``tensorflow==2.7.0=cuda*`` or ``tensorflow==2.7.0=cuda112*``.
+If you want the slimmer "cpu-only" package, then you can install ``tensorflow-cpu`` directly or equivalently ``tensorflow==2.7.0=cpu*``.
 At the time of writing (February 2022), on a machine without a GPU, one would always get the `-cpu` variant unless overriden like above.
 This decision has been made to allow greater accessibility for users with limited bandwidth and resources.

 Thanks to
 ---------